MrOtherGuy/fx-autoconfig/readme.md

 Alternatively, you can name your script with `.sys.mjs` file extension in which case the loader automatically treats it as backgroundmodule.

 Note that the `EXPORTED_SYMBOLS` array like above in module global scope is mandatory in `.uc.js` scripts when they are loaded as backgroundmodule.
+It is not necessary in `.sys.mjs` scripts.

 ### ES6 modules